 We’ll handle the marketing … Your role is to maintain the house, keep it as presentable as possible, and accommodate agents who will bring buyers to see it.
-When showing the house, it’s best for you to allow the buyer’s agent to show your home to their buyers; this gives them the privacy to really view your house.
+When showing the house, it’s best for sellers to allow the buyer’s agent to show your home to their buyers; this gives them the privacy to really view your house.
 Buyers will sometime give a seller a false impression of the property if they think the seller is in hearing range, especially if the seller is trying to show and sell the house to the buyers.

 When Tracy meets with you at your home, she will go over some different strategies to get you the best price for your home in the time frame you need to sell.
 Tracy will thoroughly go over the benefits of prepping your property for sale versus not spending money and selling in its current condition.
 Some homes need more upfront preparation than others and everyone’s situation is unique.